-One of the core missions of the Springfield Central Cultural District is to make the District a more attractive place for artists to live, work, and play.
+One of the core missions of the Springfield Cultural Partnership is to make the District a more attractive place for artists to live, work, and play.
 Many of these resources can be found on the Business Improvement District’s residential and commercial real estate pages.
 Artist live/work space and co-workspace are both available in the metro center of Springfield, where artists can be centrally located to customers and galleries.

 Artist Grants - The Puffin Foundation provides grants to artists and art organizations who are often excluded from mainstream opportunities due to their race, gender, or social philosophy.
 Fine Arts and Video/Film must be the primary category of the project.
 The Fine Arts category includes a broad range of creative endeavors such as painting, drawing, weaving, crafts, collage and sculpture.

 Professional Development Residency Program - Apply for MASS MoCA’s new residency program for artists & writers - the Studios at MASS MoCA — in North Adams, MA, for 1-8 week sessions available.

 Creative Ground - Creative Ground is a statewide artist database used by many organizations to locate, contact, and hire creative workers for everything from custom paintings and installations to logo and graphic design.
 Register with Creative Ground for the opportunity to be found!
 We require all SCCD-hired artists to register on this database.

 Hire Culture - A free, searchable database of arts, humanities, and science employment opportunities in MA.

 SpaceFinder - A resource to find space to use for rehearsals, studio art, audio recording, and much more for artists in MA.